 - Review metrics and ROI regularly

 Yep, I just laid it out right there.
 You do these six things and your return on investment will far exceed 100%.
 In fact, if you implement based on these six steps, your brand awareness will increase by many times that!

-I am proposing that one aspect of your communications plan.
+Social media is one aspect of your communications plan.
 Thoughtful strategic planning for social media platform use will benefit your organization in a variety of extraordinary ways!
 Social media changes rapidly, but that doesn’t mean it if beyond the capacity of you and your organization.

 Be clear on why